 This decision has been taken because of an unprecedented high number of women needing induction of labour at Southmead Maternity Unit.
 Combined with staff vacancies, it has required us to maximise our midwifery workforce on one site to maintain the safety of all women and babies in our care.

-To ease the pressure, on 1st October six more maternity beds were opened at our Southmead site and we are currently in the process of recruiting additional midwives so we can fully reopen Cossham.
+To ease the pressure, on 1 October 2018 six more maternity beds were opened at our Southmead site and we are currently in the process of recruiting additional midwives so we can fully reopen Cossham as soon as possible.

 Home birth services these will continue to be available on a case by case basis.
 All community antenatal and postnatal clinics at Cossham are unaffected and running as normal.